varenyam-malhotra/undergrad-python/README.md

 ## Triangle Perimeter and Area Python
 Determines perimeter and area for a triangle with any side lengths (user-entered values).

-## Project B
-Deals with analyzing and helping to conclude several aspects of material science, specifically bonding and bonding sites for several molecules.

 ## isPrime
 Program to determine if a user-entered number is prime or not.